kschuler/ling104/index.md

 ## Policies
 - **Attendance**: There is no formal attendance policy, but participation is highly correlated with class performance.
 - **Rescheduling or make-up exams**: Because we drop your lowest exam, we do not offer retakes or make-up exams.
 But please contact us if something extreme happens - a family or medical emergency, for example - and we can discuss some options provided you have documentation.
 - **Late assignments**: Late blog posts will be accepted with a 1 point per day late penalty.
-Exams have a 3 day grace period. meaning you can turn your exam in up to 3 days late with no penalty, and a 25 point per day late penalty after that.
+Exams have a 3 day grace period (meaning you can turn your exam in up to 3 days late with no penalty) and a 25 point per day late penalty after that.
 - **Re-grade requests**: If you notice a grading error, we'd be happy to look at your exam again.
 To request a re-grade, please fill out the re-grade request form *within one week of receiving your graded exam or assignment*.
 We want to be fair to everyone, so if you ask about grading in person or via email, you'll be directed to make a formal request via the regrade request form.
 - **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
 Please notify Professor Schuler or Yiran as soon as possible to make these arrangements.
 - **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
 It is your responsibility to be familiar with these policies.